sap1ens/deploy-scripts/README.md

-Collection of different deployment scripts.
+Collection of different deployment scripts, based on Python and Fabric.
 Right now it contains only "maven-tomcat" tool.